 British artists' suppliers, 1650-1950

-An online resource, researched and written by Jacob Simon, 1st edition 2006, 2nd edition 2008, 3rd edition 2011, now selectively updated twice yearly.
+An online resource, researched and written by Jacob Simon, 1st edition 2007, 2nd edition 2009, 3rd edition 2012, now selectively updated twice yearly.
 Contributions are welcome, to Jacob Simon at [email protected].
 Additional entries by Gordon Balderston, Everleigh Bradford, Lynn Roberts, Robin H. Rodger and Edward Town.

-Names, business addresses, dates.
+Names, addresses, dates.
 Nature of business (note 1)

-1. Addresses are taken from annual publications such as trade directories or periodicals except where daily or monthly publications are available.
+1. Addresses are taken from annual publications such as trade directories or periodicals except where monthly or daily publications or precisely dated documents are available.
 Many directories, such as Post Office London directories, were prepared towards the end of the year preceding publication so that a supplier may have begun and ended business a year earlier than indicated here.
 Overlaps and gaps in the date sequence for addresses reflect the availability of evidence.
 ‘New Style’ is used for dates before 1752.

-4. To find a particular collection, artist or material, use a search engine.
-Enter your search term, followed by site: https://www.npg.org.uk/research/.
-You can further narrow your results by adding to the search: “British artists' suppliers”.
+2. To find a particular collection, artist, frame type or material, use a search engine.
+Enter your search term, followed by site:https://www.npg.org.uk/collections/research.
+You can further narrow the results by adding to the search: “British picture framemakers".